 \section{Introduction}

-In \cite{sh16}, Shelah showed that in $L_{\lambda^+,\omega}$ that (syntactic) order property of length $\beth_{(2^{\lambda})^+}$ implies order property of arbitrary length.
-In \cite{sh222}, Grossberg and Shelah introduced the Hanf number of order property of $L_{\lambda^+,\omega}$ and later \cite[Theorem 2.8]{sh259} gave a lower bound as $\beth_{\lambda^+}$.
+Semantic order properties (\ref{fsdef}) in abstract elementary classes (AECs) are defined in terms of (semantic) Galois types instead of formulas.
+They are analogs to syntactic order properties in first-order and infinitary logics.
+In \cite{sh16}, Shelah showed that in $L_{\lambda^+,\omega}$ the (syntactic) order property of length $\beth_{(2^{\lambda})^+}$ implies the order property of arbitrary length.
+In \cite{sh222}, Grossberg and Shelah introduced the Hanf number of the order property of $L_{\lambda^+,\omega}$ and later \cite[Theorem 2.8]{sh259} gave a lower bound as $\beth_{\lambda^+}$.
 These bound the Hanf number of order property between $\beth_{\lambda^+}$ and $\beth_{(2^{\lambda})^+}$.
-However, the example for the lower bound does not readily generalize to abstract elementary classes (AECs).
-Shelah \cite[Claim 4.6]{sh394} hinted that the upper bound of order property in AECs is $\beth_{(2^{\ls})^+}$ but it was not known whether it is tight.
+However, the example for the lower bound does not readily generalize to (semantic) order properties of AECs.
+Shelah \cite[Claim 4.6]{sh394} hinted that the upper bound of the order property in AECs is $\beth_{(2^{\ls})^+}$ but it was not known whether it is tight.
 We present examples (\ref{fsprom}) that $\beth_{(2^{\ls})^+}$ is exact.
-Our examples satisfy joint embedding property, no maximal model and $(<\al)$-tameness but the amalgamation property fails.
-It is open whether the bound can be lowered when one assumes amalgamation property.
+Our examples satisfy the joint embedding property, no maximal model and $(<\al)$-tameness but the amalgamation property fails.
+It is open whether the bound can be lowered when one assumes the amalgamation property.

-Vasey \cite{s5} extended Shelah \cite{sh3}, Grossberg and Lessmann's \cite{GLspec} results to AECs and showed that assuming amalgamation property and tameness, the first stability cardinal is bounded above by $\beth_{(2^{\ls})^+}$.
-It is open whether this bound can be lowered under amalgamation property.
-Our examples, which do not satisfy amalgamation property, show that the lower bound in general is at least $\beth_{(2^{\ls})^+}$.
-From instability, we can apply Vasey's techniques (which are based on \cite[V.A.]{sh300a}) to derive order property.
+Vasey \cite{s5} extended Shelah \cite{sh3}, Grossberg and Lessmann's \cite{GLspec} results to AECs and showed that assuming the amalgamation property and tameness, the first stability cardinal is bounded above by $\beth_{(2^{\ls})^+}$.
+It is open whether this bound can be lowered under the amalgamation property.
+Our examples, which do not satisfy the amalgamation property, show that the lower bound in general is at least $\beth_{(2^{\ls})^+}$.
+From instability, we can apply Vasey's techniques (which are based on \cite[V.A.]{sh300a}) to derive the order property.
 This provides an alternative way other than finding the witnesses directly.
-It is open whether amalgamation property can lower the bound for the first stability cardinal.
+It is open whether the amalgamation property can lower the bound for the first stability cardinal.